 Through Multipak and other channels, Aptorum Group will be able to increase the accessibility of the product to a large consumer base regionally.
 The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and will be marketed under the brand name NativusWell[®].
 The Multipak Agreement has a term of one year, which shall automatically renew for four additional one-year terms, unless terminated by either party with at least 30 days prior written notice.
-Either party may also terminate the Multipak Agreement upon written notice to the other party cannot pay its debts or becomes insolvent, or otherwise is involved in a bankruptcy or liquidation proceeding.
+Either party may also terminate the Multipak Agreement upon written notice to the other party if such other party commits a material breach of the terms and conditions of the agreement and it is not remedied within 30 days' notice or if the other party cannot pay its debts or becomes insolvent, or otherwise is involved in a bankruptcy or liquidation proceeding.
 Nativus also has the option to terminate the agreement upon written notice to Multipak upon the occurrent of certain events, including: if Multipak is later by more than 30 days in paying amounts due under the agreement, Multipak challenges the validity of any of Nativus' or the Group's intellectual property, Multipak does something that could reasonably be expected to have an adverse effect on the reputation of Nativus or the Group, or Multipak has a change in control for which Nativus did not pre-approve.
 During the 3-month period following any termination (the "Sell-Off Period"), Multipak may sell of it stock of products, but may not return any, nor shall Nativus have any liability for breach of warranty for such product during the Sell-Off Period.
 At the end of Multipak Agreement also provides for certain indemnitees of each party.

-The NativusWell[®] tablets are natural, non-hormonal supplements containing DOI.
+The NativusWell® tablets are natural, non-hormonal supplements containing DOI.
 The yam powder with DOI utilizes a non-hormonal approach that is intended to boost the general wellness of women undergoing menopause.
 Third party scientific studies indicate that DOI, the naturally occurring bioactive ingredient in Chinese yam, appears to stimulate estradiol biosynthesis, induce estradiol and progesterone secretion and increase bone density, thereby potentially counteracting the progression of osteoporosis3, one of the common symptoms associated with menopause4.